Creating and managing tournament brackets is important for organizing competitive events like sports tournaments and gaming competitions.

 What You Need to Know When Creating Brackets

-- Plan your tournament early – Make sure you know what your objectives are, what kind of tournament you want to create and its format, competition duration, locations, how winners are chosen, and prizes, etc.,
+- Plan your tournament early: Make sure you know what your objectives are, what kind of tournament you want to create and its format, competition duration, locations, how winners are chosen, and prizes, etc.,

 Free Bracket Makers to Use to Generate Tournament Brackets Today

-1. CommonNinja’s Brackets Maker
+Common Ninja’s Brackets Maker

-CommonNinja is a website widget creation tool with 100+ widgets in its catalog, such as comparison tables, Amazon reviews, and contact form widgets for websites.
-All of CommonNinja’s widgets come with layouts, skins, customization options, and workspace features to manage widgets.
+Common Ninja is a website widget creation tool with 200+ widgets in its catalog, ranging in many categories to help website owners and marketers upgrade their websites and boost sales.
+All Common Ninja’s widgets come with layouts, skins, customization options, and workspace features to manage widgets.

-CommonNinja’s Brackets Maker allows you to create a bracket for your tournament leagues, with many bracket types, customization options, and a visual editor.
-The best part is you can create a free bracket widget to embed on your website and utilize options such as social sharing to make your tournaments go viral.
+Common Ninja’s Brackets Maker allows you to create brackets for your tournament leagues.
+It offers many bracket types, customization options, and a visual editor.
+The best part is that you can create a free bracket widget to embed on your website and utilize social sharing to make your tournaments go viral.

 Key features:

-- Multiple Bracket Types – CommonNinja’s Brackets Maker provides many bracket types such as single elimination (with voting and predictions), double elimination (with voting and predictions), March Madness (with voting and predictions), Round Robin, Group Stage, March Madness (4 regions with voting and predictions).
+- Multiple Bracket Types: Common Ninja’s Brackets Maker provides many bracket types such as single elimination (with voting and predictions), double elimination (with voting and predictions), March Madness (with voting and predictions), Round Robin, Group Stage, March Madness (4 regions with voting and predictions).

-- Add participants – You can add as many participants as possible to a specific bracket (the quantity depends on your plan) and customize their profile by adding a profile picture, ranking number, email address, website URL, description of the participant, and even make the participant “Bye” later.
+- Add participants: You can add as many participants as possible to a specific bracket (the quantity depends on your plan) and customize their profile by adding a profile picture, ranking number, email address, website URL, description of the participant, and even make the participant “Bye” later.

-- Sign-up page – Unlike many other tournament creators, in CommonNinja, you can set up a signup page where people may request to join as teams or players.
+- Sign-up page: Unlike many other tournament creators, Common Ninja allows you to set up a signup page where people can request to join as teams or players.

-- Brackets match randomization & seeding – Enhance the competitive spirit of the tournament by using different ways of pitting participants against each other.
+- Brackets match randomization & seeding: Enhance the competitive spirit of the tournament by using different ways of pitting participants against each other.
 Traditional Seeding, Randomization, and By Order are available options.

-- Features – There are a few additional features in CommonNinja’s Bracket Maker, such as 3rd prize match, multiple prizes per competition, a ranking table (a leaderboard with prediction rankings), a participants table (shows a list of players/teams with more details about them), standings table (shows games scores), scores submission, and auto-refresh bracket widget on the website.
+- Features: Common Ninja’s Bracket Maker has a few additional features, such as a third-place match, multiple prizes per competition, a ranking table (a leaderboard with prediction rankings), a participants table (which shows a list of players/teams with more details about them), a standings table (which shows game scores), score submission, and an auto-refresh bracket widget on the website.

 How to create an online bracket widget for your website

-Sign up on the CommonNinja website from this link, find the “Free Bracket Maker” widget from the widget catalog, and start customizing your tournament bracket.
-Watch the following video tutorial to learn how.
+Sign up on the CommonNinja website from this link, find the “Bracket Maker” widget from the widget catalog, and start customizing your tournament bracket.
+Watch the following video tutorial to learn how to do it.

 Note: You must publicize the bracket by starting the tournament from your widget editor to make the bracket live on your website.
 To properly start the tournament, you must specify start and end dates & times for each stage of the competition, such as group stages, quarter-finals, semi-finals, and finals.